Dry Eyes Diagnosis & Treatment in Hartsdale, NY

 A Note About Lubricating Eye Drops:

 Moisturizing eye drops for dry eyes are widely available.
 This can be a particularly effective treatment for uncomplicated dry eye, such as contact lens wearers or people who work or study in an excessively dry environment.
-Some eye drops may be purchased without a prescription, but it’s always a good idea to consult with your eye doctor before using any eye medication – even over-the-counter eye drops – because there are formulas which are known to cause irritation.
+Some eye drops may be purchased without a prescription, but it’s always a good idea to consult with your eye doctor before using any eye medication – even over-the-counter eye drops – because there are formulas that are known to cause irritation.

 Medicine for Dry Eyes